Michael Kim - Concert Pianist and Professor

 |Michael Kim - Pianist

-new dimension to my life."
+new dimension to my life." said Michael with excitement.
 As one of Canada's finest pianists he is in demand right across North America for performances.
 To add to his success he now has the perfect partner.
 "This is one of the most thrilling years of my life.
 Who could better

 understand me than another pianist," adds Kim.
 "My